Toxic employees, by definition, are difficult to deal with.

 And that’s not going to cut it when you need effective, real-life advice.

-There is no one size fit all to learn how to deal with toxic employees.
+There is no one size fit all for dealing with toxic employees.

 The first step in dealing with toxic employees is understanding toxic employees.